sabrinasadik/www_threefold.io/www.threefold.io/content/tokens/step_2.md

 # step 2
 step_2 = "Step 2."
-step_2_txt = "Read the guides on our wikis to get familiar with digital currencies" step_2_subheader = "and learn how to go from fiat to ThreeFold Tokens"
+step_2_txt = "Read the guides on our wikis to get familiar with digital currencies" step_2_subheader = "and learn how to go from fiat currency to ThreeFold Tokens"

 # Buy Bitcoin
-buy_header = "The Quickest way to Going from Fiat To TFT" buy_content = "Go from Fiat to Bitcoin, and Bitcoin to TFTs" buy_link = "https://threefoldfoundation.github.io/info_tokens/#/how_to_buy/buy_from_exchange"
+buy_header = "The quickest way to go from fiat currency to TFT" buy_content = "Go from Fiat to Bitcoin, and Bitcoin to TFT" buy_link = "https://threefoldfoundation.github.io/info_tokens/#/how_to_buy/buy_from_exchange"

 # Exchange Bitcoin